Texas in the American Civil War: Notable Civil War leaders from Texas

 A number of notable leaders were associated with Texas during the Civil War.
 John Bell Hood gained fame as the commander of the Texas Brigade in the Army of Northern Virginia and played a prominent role as an army commander late in the war.
 "Sul" Ross was a significant leader in a number of "Trans-Mississippi" Confederate armies.
 Felix Huston Robertson was the only native Texan Confederate general.
 Capt.
 T. J. Goree was one of Lt.
 General James Longstreet's most trusted aides.
 John H. Reagan was an influential member of Jefferson Davis's cabinet.
 Col. Santos Benavides was a Confederate colonel during the American Civil War.
 Benavides was the highest-ranking Tejano soldier to serve in the Confederate military.

 The office of Governor of Texas was in flux throughout the war, with several men in power at various times.
 Sam Houston was governor when Texas seceded from the United States, but refused to declare any loyalty to the new Confederacy.
 He was replaced by Lieutenant Governor Edward Clark.
 Clark filled the rest of Houston's term in 1861, and narrowly lost re-election by just 124 votes to Francis Lubbock.
 During his tenure, Lubbock supported Confederate conscription, working to draft all able-bodied men, including resident aliens, into the Confederate army.
 When Lubbock's term ended in 1863, he joined the military.
 Ardent secessionist Pendleton Murrah replaced him in office.
-Even after Robert E. Lee surrendered in 1865, Murrah encouraged Texans to continue the revolution, and he and several supporters fled to Mexico.
+Even after Robert E. Lee surrendered in 1865, Murrah encouraged Texans to continue the rebellion, and he and several supporters fled to Mexico.